rss-holmes/linear-cli-ai/README.md

 -  Environment variables
 -  Config file

-The quickest way to get started is to run the ``linear-cli-ai configure`` command:
+The quickest way to get started is to run the ``linear configure`` command:

 ```
 $ linear configure